azsdk/azsdk-docs/README.md

 3. **`Integrate security into CICD`:** Test automation is a core tenet of devops.
 We emphasize this by providing the ability to run SVTs as part of the VSTS CICD pipeline.
 These SVTs can be used to ensure that the target subscription used to deploy a cloud application and the Azure resources the application is built upon are all setup in a secure manner.
 4. **`Continuous Assurance`:** In the constantly changing dev ops environment, it is important to move away from the mindset of security being a milestone.
 We have to treat security as a *continuously varying state* of a system.
 This is made possible through capabilities that enable *continuous assurance* using a combination of automation runbooks, schedules, etc.
 5. **`Alerting & Monitoring`:** Visibility of security status is important for individual application teams and also for central enterprise teams.
 We provide solutions that cater to the needs of both.
 Moreover, the solution spans across all stages of dev ops in effect bridging the gap between the *dev* team and the *ops* team from a security standpoint through the single, integrated views it generates.
-6. **`Security Telemetry`:** Lastly, underlying all activities in the kit is a telemetry framework that generates events capturing usage, adoption, evaluation results, etc. This allows us to make measured improvements to security targeting areas of high risk and maximum usage before others.
+6. **`Cloud Risk Governance`:** Lastly, underlying all activities in the kit is a telemetry framework that generates events capturing usage, adoption, evaluation results, etc. This allows us to make measured improvements to security targeting areas of high risk and maximum usage before others.

 ![Secure_DevOps_Kit_for_Azure](Images/Secure_DevOps_Kit_Azure.png)